Sexual Assault Policy and Resources

 - Encourage the student survivor to seek immediate medical treatment to one of the local hospitals.
 Encourage the student survivor not to shower/bathe, brush teeth, comb hair or change clothes prior to obtaining treatment in order to protect any evidence that can be gathered.
 The student should bring a change of clothes to the hospital, as clothing worn during the assault will be collected for evidence.
 If the student survivor has already changed clothes, the clothing worn during the assault should be placed in a brown paper bag and brought to the hospital.

-- Inform the student survivor of the appropriate resources on campus, such as the Counseling Center, Center for Health and Wellness, the Campus Police, the Dean of Students, Title IX Coordinator or Housing and Residence Life.
+- Inform the student survivor of the appropriate resources on campus, such as Counseling and Psychological Services, Center for Health and Wellness, the Campus Police, the Dean of Students, Title IX Coordinator or Housing and Residence Life.

 - Encourage the student survivor to seek emotional support.